nervescloud/certified/README.md

 ## Configure

-In your config, usually `config/runtime.exs`, change your `Endpoint` to use the included `Certified.SSLTransport` transport, as well as a self-signed key and cert to use on boot.
+In your config, usually `config/runtime.exs`, change your `Endpoint` to use the included `Certified.sni_fun/0` function, as well as a self-signed key and cert to use on boot.

 These settings are added to the `thousand_island_options` of your `Endpoint` config: